Dave Young (Colorado politician): Colorado House of Representatives (2011-2019)

+Young ran for Colorado State Treasurer in the 2018 election.
+He won the Democratic primary versus first-time candidate Bernard Douthit, who ran as a progressive candidate.
+In the November 6, 2018 general election, Young defeated Republican nominee Brian Watson.

 On January 8, 2019, Young was sworn in as Colorado State Treasurer.
 In June 2019, Young's wife, Mary Young, was appointed by a vacancy committee to serve in his former state house seat following the resignation of his successor, Rochelle Galindo.

-In the 2022 Colorado State Treasurer election, Young won a second term as state treasurer.
+In the 2022 Colorado State Treasurer election, Young won a second term as state treasurer, defeating Republican nominee Lang Sias.